 someone is picking a berry from a melon 3 tiered cake, covered in berries and grapes.

-How to Eat for Your Menstrual Cycle: Cycle Syncing Nutrition for Hormones, Energy and PMS
+How to Eat for Your Menstrual Cycle: A Guide to Cycle Synching Nutrition

 Over the past few years I have seen a huge shift in women becoming more aware of and honouring the different phases of their menstrual cycle.
 As we move through the rising and falling hormones of oestrogen and progesterone, our energy, emotions and the way we interact with the world naturally change.

-Developing awareness of these shifts can help women better understand themselves and their needs throughout the month.
+Developing awareness of these shifts can help us women better understand ourselves and our needs throughout the month.
 With this awareness we can begin to recognise when it is time to nurture and rest, when energy is rising and creativity flows, when we feel more social, and when we may need quiet reflection.

 Many women notice improvements in energy, mood and PMS symptoms when they align nutrition and lifestyle with their body’s natural rhythm.